opeodedeyi/cre8ive-backend/README.md

 ### urls for the account related app that you need to know about
 1. verify-email/again/
+    This expects an email to be provided then it sends a verification email to the user to verify their email.
+This is necessary when the verification email has expired and they didnt verify their email
+    ```
+    {
+        "email": ""
+    }
+    ```

 2. signup/
+    This is to sign up the user into their account
+    ```
+    {
+        "email": "",
+        "password1": "",
+        "password2": "",
+        "name": ""
+    }
+    ```

 3. google/
 4. password/reset/
 5. me/